Rockdale County DUI Lawyer - Rockdale County DUI Attorney

 You are probably thinking that hiring an attorney who specializes in DUI Defense is expensive but think about the alternatives: hefty fines, increased insurance premiums, losing your driving privilege and maybe your job.
 Do not forget that you will have a permanent criminal record for the rest of your life.
 Can you afford not to fight your DUI charge?

-If you were arrested for DUI in Georgia, you have only ten days to save your driving privilege by filing a request for an Administrative License Suspension (ALS) Hearing.
+If you were arrested for DUI in Georgia, you have only thirty days to save your driving privilege by filing a request for an Administrative License Suspension (ALS) Hearing or request an ignition interlock device.
 The State fee is $150 to file the hearing request.
-If this hearing is not requested (or not within the 10-day time frame, your license will be suspended.
+If the hearing or device is not requested (or not within the 30-day time frame, your license will be suspended.
 If you refused the testing of your blood, breath, or urine, your license will be suspended for one year, with no opportunity for a permit.

 What To Do After Your DUI Arrest